Which place is cheaper, Berkeley or Dallas?

 When we compare the travel costs of actual travelers between Dallas and Berkeley, we can see that Berkeley is more expensive.
 And not only is Dallas much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Dallas would let you spend less money overall.
 Or, you could decide to spend more money in Dallas and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Berkeley would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Berkeley than you might in Dallas.

-Dallas is bigger, and its population is about 12.1 times larger than the population of Berkeley.
-When comparing the population of Dallas vs. Berkeley, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Dallas has a larger population, and is about 10 times larger than the population of Berkeley.
+When comparing the sizes of Dallas and Berkeley, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.